kukuu/sitemap/react-router-sitemap/readme.md

 It's a minimal example.
 After running the script, a `sitemap.xml` file will be created, which includes all paths, described in the configuration of `react-router`.

 A more detailed example can be found in the `example` directory.
-You can also explore the details of the [API](api.md).